San Jose Earthquakes: The Fioranelli era (2017–2021)

-The Leitch era (2021–present)
+The Leitch era (2021–2025)

 The Earthquakes would announce the firing of Fioranelli effective immediately on June 29, 2021, with technical director Chris Leitch and coach Matías Almeyda keeping their positions, along with the rest of the coaching staff.
 On November 8 of the same year, Chris Leitch, former technical director, was named as the new General Manager.

 On April 18, 2022, the Earthquakes and Matias Almeyda agreed to part ways.
 Alex Covelo, the head coach of the newly established San Jose Earthquakes II side, stepped in as his interim replacement.
 Covelo was joined by an assistant coaching staff consisting of former San Jose player Chris Wondolowski, former assistant manager and interim manager Steve Ralston, and Earthquakes II assistant Luciano Fusco.

 On August 17, 2022, the Earthquakes announced Luchi Gonzalez, at the time an assistant coach with the USMNT, to be the next coach of the team.

 During the 2023 season under Gonzalez, the Earthquakes placed 9th, qualifying for the Wild Card round of the playoffs (the first playoff match in 3 years for the Quakes), but falling to Sporting Kansas City on penalties after a scoreless draw, dropping them out of the competition.

 During the 2024 MLS Season, after a poor string of results brought them to the bottom of the league, Gonzalez was fired on June 24, being replaced by Assistant Head Coach Ian Russell, with assistant staff Steve Ralston, Luciano Fusco, and Adin Brown retaining their positions.
 Despite the coaching change, the Earthquakes would finish off their season dead-last in MLS thus breaking the league record for the most last-place finishes in franchise history.

 Following the disastrous 2024 season, Earthquakes announced Bruce Arena as new head coach and sporting director on November 7, 2024.
+The following 2025 season saw the team place 10th, barely missing out on the 9th-place wild-card playoff spot.

+On November 14, 2025, the team would announce the "mutually agreed" departure of General Manager Chris Leitch, without naming a new or interim GM.

+The Arena era (2024–present)

+Ahead of the 2026 Season season the team released Josef Martínez, and sent Cristian Arango on loan to Atlético Nacional.
+Based on Landon Donovan's unfiltered soccer podcast, a worker for the Earthquakes "forgot to trigger Cristian Espinoza's option" making him a free agent.
+To respond to losing three major strikers, Bruce Arena signed star striker Timo Werner from RB Leipzig becoming San Jose's biggest transfer in history; prompting San Jose to have the best start to the 2026 Season becoming the first team to win 9 of their first 10 games in the post-shootout era.